msaad02/honors-thesis/data-collection/README.md

 # Data Collection

 This step is crucial and will ultimately decide the success, or failure of this project.
-Despite the increasigly sophisticated language models of our day, when it comes to machine learning there is only 1 fundamental rule: Garbage in, garbage out.
+Despite the increasigly sophisticated language models of our day, when it comes to AI and machine learning there is one rule above the rest:  Garbage in, garbage out.
 For this reason, the data collected and ultimately generated for this project needs to be contextually relevant, and deliver good examples for the models to use from the perspective of prospective students, current students, and faculty alike.

 The primary source of data at our disposal comes directly from the SUNY Brockport website (https://www2.brockport.edu).
-It may be possible, if necessary, to request more information from the relevant people, however for the first iteration of data generation I suspect we have enough.
+It may be possible, if necessary, to request more information from the relevant people, but this shuld be adequate.

-### **First iteration:**

 ---
 ## Scraping Brockport Website

 Using data from the website requires us to scrape the site.
-I've implemented a version of this in [brockport-scraping.ipynb](brockport-scraping.ipynb).
+I've implemented a version of this in [brockport_scraping.py](./brockport_scraping.py).
 In that file, data is collected recursively.
 From some set of links (or one, in my case, the [SUNY Brockport Homepage](https://www2.brockport.edu/)) all their webpages are retreived.
 From there I collect all the links on each of those webpages, and apply a set of filters.
 Most importantly, these filters include: obeying robots.txt, deduplication, and checking against the webpages already gathered (a webpage should not be searched twice), and some Brockport specific filters.
 Once that is all complete, we feed those links back in to the original function - hence the recursion.
 Also, importantly, there is a 1-3 second delay between calls to each webpage.
 This is done to respect the usability of the website for others.
 See the image below for a visual:

+### **Should probably update this to make it better**
 ![Data Generation Process](https://i.ibb.co/KjnySP1/cycle-white.png)

 Since this happens recursively after each loop there should be more links (until we've depleted them all).
 For increasigly high depths then we should approach the true number of webpages on the Brockport website.

 On my first iteration of this, the number of webpages per 1 depth is as follows (originating from [SUNY Brockport Homepage](https://www2.brockport.edu/)):